 It’s important for people in any stage of life to set goals, but because students are immersed in a learning environment, which often leads their learning to go beyond the subject at hand, this is the perfect time to practice setting SMART goals.
 Also, with so much being expected of students, there is a lot of material to work with (so to speak) for setting goals and maintaining order in life.

 One longitudinal study looked at the relationship between goal setting and student achievement in over 1200 high school students learning Spanish.
 The researchers performed a correlational analysis that revealed a statistically significant relationship between the process of setting goals and students’ proficiency in Spanish.
 The researchers went on to explain that setting goals gave the students a greater sense of autonomy in their learning, which lead to higher levels of motivation to succeed in their studies.
+(Check out our compilation of the best motivational movies for students.)

 This suggests that students who set goals are more motivated to learn than those who don’t, which leads to better educational outcomes.
 Seeing as autonomy is an integral part of today’s learning culture, there’s no better time than now for students to become pros at setting SMART goals.